sardana-org/sardana/doc/source/users/spock.rst

 --------------

 The command :class:`~sardana.spock.magic.edmac` allows to edit the macros directly from spock.
-See documention :ref:`here <sardana-macros-howto>`.
+See :ref:`sardana-macros-howto` section.

 Debugging problems